charliecalvert/CloudNotes/Assignments/OnlinePresence.md

 - EverNote (Double check the email address!)
 - OneNote (Double check the email address!)

 - Turn it in: Press the submit button in Canvas!
+You might also consider pasting the Online Presence document you put in your Google folder into the Text page of Canvas.
+On that page, I believe, links are **live** so that I can just click on them.

 **Sharing a document with another person involves associating the document with the right email address**.
-In this assignment, I spell the email addresses of mine to use when you share a document with me.
+In this assignment, I spell out the email addresses of mine to use when you share a document with me.
 Don't share everything with the same email address.
 Read the instructions carefully!
-For Google, use a Google email address -- on both ends.
-For Microsoft, use a Microsoft address - again on both ends.
+For Google, use a Google email address when you share the document with me.
+For Microsoft, use my Microsoft address.
 There are workarounds, but this is the general goal and best practice.
 Read each section of the assignment, and find the email address that I want you to use for that portion of the assignment.

 When you complete this assignment, press the submit button and enter the URL for your Google Drive folder, as described below.